waynodiablo/Oystercard/final_projects/README.md

 You can use any technology you like!
 It will be easier to use technologies you've already used at Makers.
 But you can use ones that are completely new.

+## Designing your project

+It's highly recommended that you spend time designing your project.
+To guide your design, you can use the [same method you used to design your practice project](../practice_project_week/project_design_workshop.md).

+## Development workflow

+Remember to use a [development workflow](https://github.com/makersacademy/course/blob/master/pills/development_workflow.md) similar to the one you used for Makersbnb and practice projects.

 ## MVP

 Try to get to complete your MVP by Wednesday evening.